MitchSteed/ForensicHasher/README.md

 ## Workstation
 The workstation listens for any and all incoming requests and upon receipt of those requests writes the data to a file, creates a hash of that file and a timestamp writing to the local directory.

-The workstation can receive a parameter for which port to bind to (defaults to 3000) and a hashing algorithm to use (to view available algorithms on your system run ./workstation -h).
+The workstation can receive a parameter for which port to bind to (defaults to 3000) and a hashing algorithm to use (to view available algorithms on your system run ./workstation -a).
 The workstation will continue listening until shut down.

 Example Usage:
 ```